f1tenth/f1tenth_doc/index.rst

   #.
 If you already have a working car and the work environment set up:

  	- Head over to `Learn <https://f1tenth.org/learn.html>`_ and try out some of the **Labs**.
-  	- Check out :ref:`Going Forward <doc_going_forward_intro>` to learn how to install the simulator and implement some fun algorithms.
+  	- Check out :ref:`Simulator <doc_going_forward_intro>` to learn how to install the simulator and implement some fun algorithms.

 .. image:: img/f1tenth_NX.png